 Plateau of Productivity

-If you are joining the technology journey here, then you are likely to be labelled as a ‘me-too’ product or follower.
+If you are joining the technology journey here, then you are likely to be labeled as a ‘me-too’ product or follower.
 The market leaders will probably have established themselves, and through competitive pressure on older products aimed at the same space, you will have been forced to bring it into your portfolio.
 This is precisely how some businesses prefer to operate: they are not positioned to be known for innovation, but instead perhaps for reliability.
 This isn’t necessarily a bad thing, just a different approach.

 Decide when to act

-Your organisation’s approach to technology adoption will influence when is the right time to get involved.
+Your organization’s approach to technology adoption will influence when is the right time to get involved.
 Some businesses will always want to be at the forefront and will have the research budgets to match, probably led by a technology or innovation team.
 In such cases, Product Management should make sure they are plugged into those activities, mostly in a listening mode so that they can spot when it makes sense to get properly involved.
 Others will be more conservative, letting other companies do a lot of the heavy lifting in the early phases of evolution of the technology, only to swoop in and take advantage when it is ready.
 Such companies may be second to market but are hoping to out-execute those who were first.